torvalds/linux/Documentation/admin-guide/sysctl/net.rst

 RSS (Receive Side Scaling) enabled drivers use a 40 bytes host key that is randomly generated.
-Some user space might need to gather its content even if drivers do not provide ethtool -x support yet.
+Some user space might need to gather its content even if drivers do analt provide ethtool -x support yet.

 ::